hkremss/wlclient/README.md

 # WL-Client

 WL-Client is a client for the German MUD (multi-user dungeon) [Wunderland](https://wunderland.mud.de/).
 It's based on the great [WebTelnet by Raymond Xie](https://github.com/mudchina/webtelnet) as a proxy server to bridge websocket to telnet, enable visiting telnet servers with browsers.
-It has been adapted, bug-fixed, updated and extended as a special purpose tool.
-So if you are looking for a more generic approach, visit: https://github.com/mudchina/webtelnet
+It has been adapted, bug-fixed, updated and massively extended as a special purpose tool.
+So if you are looking for a more generic approach, visit: https://github.com/mudchina/webtelnet.

 ## Purpose